The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

-A friendly village pub serving good food and real ales.
-Enjoy the beer garden or the open fire after a walk on the nearby River Exe.
-Recommended by the The Good Pub Guide 2009.
+A friendly village pub serving good food from local suppliers and real ales.
+Enjoy the beer garden or the open fire after a walk by the nearby River Exe.
+Dogs are welcome on a lead in the garden or bar area.

 Fantastic sandy beach